kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 #### Install CDI

-to install the components, we will execute `cdi.sh` script in root home directory.
-Be sure to review the contents of this file first
+To install the components, we will execute `cdi.sh` script in root home directory.
+Be sure to review the contents of this file first.

 ```
 ~/cdi.sh